 Chairman Cordova presented a Resolution sending off Lesah Sedillo into retirement.
 Lesah Sedillo thanked everyone for years of service and friendship.
 Chairman Cordova proclaimed that meetings will be held virtually for the time being because of the COVID-19 pandemic and current surge in spread of the deadly virus.

-Monica Abeita Executive Director of NCNMEDD noted that the U.S. Economic Development Administration (EDA) issued six notice of funding opportunity (NOFO) that will conclude at the end of January and opportunities created by the federal legislation known as the American Rescue Plan Act of 2021.
+Monica Abeita, Executive Director of NCNMEDD, noted that the U.S. Economic Development Administration (EDA) issued six notices of funding opportunity (NOFOs) that will conclude at the end of January and opportunities created by the federal legislation known as the American Rescue Plan Act of 2021.

 Suggested agenda items for upcoming meetings.